-Moreover, this restriction is not only limited to pharmaceuticals but also applied to traditional herbal medical products, homeopathic medicinal products, dietary foods for special medical purposes including enteral nutrition products and special medical purpose baby food.
-These products can be sold exclusively in the physical store of
+Moreover, this restriction is not only limited to pharmaceuticals but also applied to traditional herbal medical products, homeopathic medicinal products, dietary foods for special medical purposes including enteral nutrition products, and special medical purpose baby food.
+These products can be sold exclusively in the physical store of pharmacies.

-There has been a notable rise in the sale of pharmaceuticals through online platforms and this raises many concerns about public health since most of them are unauthorised or counterfeit products.
+There is a notable rise in the sale of pharmaceuticals through online platforms and this raises many concerns about public health since most of them are unauthorized or counterfeit products.
 In recent years, the Ministry of Health has strictly controlled online markets where these prohibited products are sold and has cancelled these websites and imposed fines.

-Recent cases

-12 What are the most notable recent cases regarding the enforcement of pharmaceutical marks?
+12. Recent cases What are the most notable recent cases regarding the enforcement of pharmaceutical marks?

-Supply shortages of medical devices and medicines owing to the covid-19 pandemic caused a significant increase in counterfeit medical devices and medicines especially masks and sanitisers.
-During the lockdown guarantine from late March until June, the Presidency banned the sales of mask other than those the government itself distributed to the public.
+Supply shortages of medical devices and medicines due to the Covid-19 pandemic caused a significant increase in counterfeit medical devices and medicines especially masks and sanitizers.
+During the lock-down quarantine from late March until June, the Presidency banned the sales of mask other than those the government itself distributed to the public.
 Also, there were many police operations for counterfeit pharmaceutical products during the quarantine.

 In addition, due to its geopolitical position in the Middle East and Europe, Turkey faces serious problems regarding drug diversion and drug trafficking and has become a smuggling route for the illegal drug trade.
-Beyond the trademark infringement perspective, drug trafficking offences in Turkey are handled by government and police forces as well as by international operations.
+Beyond the trademark infringement perspective, drug trafficking in Turkey is handled by government and police forces as well as by international operations.